-- @UkNatArchives tweets about our blogs, news, podcasts, publications and file releases, and the latest videos and publications that we have uploaded to YouTube and Flickr.
+- @UKNatArchives tweets about our blogs, news, podcasts, publications and file releases, and the latest videos and publications uploaded to YouTube and Flickr.
 We accept feedback and ideas from our followers but are not always able to reply individually to all messages we receive via Twitter

 We have two Facebook accounts:

 - The National Archives posts updates about new content on our website.
 We encourage fans to comment, share and repost content from this channel

 - The National Archives Education Service is a community page aimed at children, teachers and parents interested in using The National Archives’ education resources

 We also maintain: